Paul W. Breaux Sells 15,000 Shares of Carvana Co. (NYSE:CVNA) Stock

 Carvana Co.
-(NYSE:CVNA – Get Free Report) insider Paul W. Breaux sold 15,000 shares of the company’s stock in a transaction dated Friday, February 23rd.
-The stock was sold at an average price of $69.00, for a total transaction of $1,035,000.00.
-Following the transaction, the insider now owns 150,126 shares in the company, valued at $10,358,694.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+(NYSE:CVNA – Get Free Report) insider Paul W. Breaux sold 15,000 shares of the stock in a transaction on Tuesday, February 27th.
+The stock was sold at an average price of $79.00, for a total value of $1,185,000.00.
+Following the transaction, the insider now owns 135,126 shares of the company’s stock, valued at approximately $10,674,954.
+The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.

-Carvana (NYSE:CVNA – Get Free Report) last announced its earnings results on Thursday, February 22nd.
-The company reported ($1.00) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.95) by ($0.05).
-The company had revenue of $2.42 billion for the quarter, compared to analysts’ expectations of $2.56 billion.
-During the same quarter in the prior year, the business posted ($0.97) EPS.
-The business’s revenue was down 14.6% compared to the same quarter last year.
-As a group, equities analysts predict that Carvana Co. will post -3.41 EPS for the current year.
+Carvana (NYSE:CVNA – Get Free Report) last issued its quarterly earnings results on Thursday, February 22nd.
+The company reported ($1.00) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.95) by ($0.05).
+The business had revenue of $2.42 billion during the quarter, compared to analysts’ expectations of $2.56 billion.
+The firm’s revenue was down 14.6% on a year-over-year basis.
+During the same period in the prior year, the business posted ($0.97) earnings per share.
+As a group, equities research analysts expect that Carvana Co. will post -3.61 EPS for the current year.

 Institutional Trading of Carvana